Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

   The connector uses DataStorage to keep track of the current permissions (Provisioning Roles).
 The DataStorage is behind a feature flag so must be enabled before it can be used in your tenant.

 #### Permission DisplayName
  The display name of the permissions in HelloID are cached, and they only refresh after a specific time limit has been reached.
 As a result, the display name of the permissions is not directly saved in HelloID and therefore, not in the PowerShell scripts.
-Previous versions of the system, prior to December 28, 2022, relied on this display name.
+Previous versions of the system, before December 28, 2022, relied on this display name.
 However, this dependency has been removed.
 Unfortunately, previously granted permissions will not be automatically corrected with the new display name and will continue to rely on the old display name.
 To avoid any issues caused by this, you can implement the following code as a temporary fix until all the granted permissions are re-granted.
   ```Powershell
   if ('DisplayName' -notin $pRef.PSObject.Properties.name  ) {
       if ($eRef.PermissionDisplayName -ne '<unknown permission>') {